Lemon Curd Cake

 Make the lemon curd first so that it has time to cool and thicken.

-I love making lemon curd with this recipe because it helps use up the egg yolks that would be left over after making the Swiss meringue buttercream.
+I love making lemon curd for this recipe because the leftover egg whites can be used to make the Swiss meringue buttercream.

 image of lemon curd in a ceramic bowl